Optimization-based Causal Estimation from Heterogenous Environments: Related work

-Because $\mathcal{F}^{\cE} $ is expressed with an intersection, its size shrinks with an increasing number of environments, i.e., $|\mathcal{F}^{\cE_1}| \leq |\mathcal{F}^{\cE_2}|$ if $\cE_2 \subset \cE_1$.
-The multiple environments and heterogeneity therein induce differences among the set of solutions and, as a result, narrow down the solution set of \gls{CoCO} objective.
-The plausible sets are visualized with examples in \Cref{fig:exp_irm}.
+Because $\mathcal{F}^{\cE} $ is expressed as an intersection, its size shrinks with an increasing number of environments, i.e., $|\mathcal{F}^{\cE_1}| \leq |\mathcal{F}^{\cE_2}|$ if $\cE_2 \subset \cE_1$.
+The multiple environments and heterogeneity therein induce differences between the optima sets of each environment and, as a result, narrow down the optima set $\mathcal{F}^{\cE} $ of the \gls{CoCO} objective.
+For instance, the sets $\mathcal{F}^{e} $ and $\mathcal{F}^{\cE} $ are visualized with an example DGP in \Cref{fig:exp_irm}. \Cref{fig:exp_irm} (d) illustrates how two environments and the intersection of single-environment optima sets help with the identification of the CoCo objective.

-\parhead{Removing non-informative solution from the optima set.} While we have removed nearly all the solutions except for the causal coefficients, the zero vector remains as a solution to \Cref{eq:coco}.
-We propose two modifications to remove it from the solutions.
+\paragraph{Removing the non-informative solution from the optima set.} While the environments help remove the points except for the causal coefficient from the optima of CoCo objective, the zero vector remains a solution.
+We propose two modifications of the objective to avoid the zero vector being an optimum when $\betav \neq \zero$.

-Suppose we are interested in estimating the effects of a non-descendant variable $x_{j^*}$, a variable not directly or indirectly caused by the outcome.
-For example, we are often interested in estimating treatment effect, and the treatment variable is a non-descendant of the outcome.
-We modify the \gls{CoCO} objective \Cref{eq:coco} to be